Aerobic treatment systems - LUCAS® systems for wastewater treatment

 Activated sludge-based pollution removal

-We have successfully implemented biological processes using oxygen to break down the organic contaminants and other pollutants like nitrogen and phosphorus almost everywhere.
+Waterleau has successfully implemented biological processes using oxygen to break down the organic contaminants and other pollutants like nitrogen and phosphorus almost everywhere.

-From sewage treatment plants treating wastewater of millions of people, to aerobic post-treatment of brewery bio-effluent, our activated sludge-based LUCAS® aerobic solution will help you meet discharge regulations, reducing discharge costs as well as the environmental footprint of your activities.
+From sewage treatment plants treating wastewater of millions of people, to aerobic post-treatment of brewery bio-effluent, our cyclic activated sludge-based LUCAS® aerobic solution will help you meet discharge regulations, reducing discharge costs as well as the environmental footprint of your activities.

-Overview of LUCAS®Activated Sludge wastewater systems
+LUCAS® Activated Sludge wastewater systems

 Waterleau's LUCAS® System offers a range of innovative solutions for biological wastewater treatment, all based on the activated sludge process.
 Each system is tailored to meet specific industrial and municipal needs, focusing on efficiency and sustainability.